The Aintree Festival 2026 is a popular horse racing event held atย Aintree Racecourse in Liverpool.

 This is the final race of Day 1 at the Festival.

 The Nickel Coin Mares’ Standard Open NH Flat Race is a Grade 2 National Hunt flat race held in the United Kingdom for fillies and mares aged four to six years old.
-It is held each year at Aintree over a distance of approximately 2 miles and 1 furlong, and it takes place during the Grand National meeting in early April.
+It is held each year at Aintree over a distance of approximately 2 miles and 1 furlong, during the Grand National meeting in early April.

 Nickel Coin, the winner of the 1951 Grand National and the most recent mare to win the Grand National, is the reason this race has its name.